Paul Tan Chee Ing: Education

 In 1971, he was ordained a priest and began doctoral studies at Ecole des Hautes Etudes in France.
 His doctoral dissertation on the thoughts of Mao Zedong, founder of China's communist party, was submitted in French and earned him a doctorate cum laude.
 Bishop Tan is fluent in English, French, Italian, Malay and Mandarin, as well as other Chinese dialects.

-Religious work
+Religious and social work

 After his studies, he went to Colombia in Latin America for a final year of Jesuit formation.
-Back in Malaysia, he helped establish the Catholic Research Centre in Malaysia in 1977 to help keep Catholics informed about Church teachings on ethics and social issues, as well as on political, social and economic developments in Malaysia.
+Back in Malaysia, he helped establish the Catholic Research Centre in Malaysia in 1977 to keep Catholics informed about Church teachings on ethics and social issues, for which he was known as a public advocate, as well as on political, social and economic developments in Malaysia.

-Bishop Tan was also a founder of the Malaysian Consultative Council of Buddhism, Christianity, Hinduism and Sikhism in the early 1980s.
+Tan was also a founder of the Malaysian Consultative Council of Buddhism, Christianity, Hinduism and Sikhism in the early 1980s.
 Today, the council consults with the government, and vice versa, on laws, policies and other matters affecting non-Muslims.